-ASDERA finds the 'missing heritability' by em-ploying a patented computational biostatistics approach that became feasiable only with the advent of 32 bit operating systems in 2001.
+ASDERA finds the 'missing heritability' by em-ploying a patented computational biostatistics approach that became feasible only with the advent of 32-bit operating systems in 2001.

 ASDERA analyzes not only individual genetic 'letter' positions (SNPs),

 but genetic 'words' (several neighboring SNPs).

 ASDERA allows the consequence of a misspelled 'letter' (minor allele)